-The Wallace Center’s Regional Food Economies Fellowship Program will establish a cohort whose US-only individual projects and professional expertise will help provide models for successful engagement between regional food systems and community and economic development stakeholders.
-Through this program, The Wallace Center seeks to support a cohort of 6-8 Fellows demonstrating innovative approaches to using regional food systems as a driver of community and economic development.
+The Wallace Center’s Regional Food Economies Fellowship Program established a cohort whose individual projects and professional expertise help provide models for successful engagement between regional food systems and community and economic development stakeholders.
+Through this program, The Wallace Center is supporting a cohort of 8 Fellows demonstrating innovative approaches to using regional food systems as a driver of community and economic development.
 Fellows are working to build bridges between regional food and stakeholders that have not traditionally been engaged with the sector, including Economic Development, Public Health, and Finance and Investment.

-stakeholder group.
-Through these individual programs, each Fellow will complete the following objectives:
+Through these individual programs, each Fellow is completing the following objectives:

 - Deepening existing efforts and exploring new opportunities to position regional food systems as community and economic development priority.
-The Fellowship with provide more resources to accelerate and promote ongoing work, and provide a space to explore new ideas.
-In addition to working within the stakeholder groups listed above, Fellows will also advise The Wallace Center on future program development and expansion.
+The Fellowship provides more resources to accelerate and promote ongoing work, and provide a space to explore new ideas.

-- Raising the profile of regional food within the stakeholder groups listed above.
-Wallace will support Fellows in presenting the work through conference presentations, peer meetings, and professional network building.
-This will also elevate the Fellow’s role in this area and give them a larger platform to share their stories.
+- Raising the profile of regional food within new stakeholder groups.
+Wallace supports Fellows in sharing the impact of their work through conference presentations, peer meetings, and professional network building.
+This elevates the Fellow’s role and gives them a larger platform to share their stories.